-Equivalent models can be specified using either the reduced-form formulation (used for instance by Stata) or the two-stage formulation (used in the HLM software of Raudenbush et al. 2004).
-However, in practice, model specification is to some extent influenced by the approach adopted as discussed in section 4.9.
+Equivalent models can be specified using either the reduced-form formulation (used for instance by Stata) or the two-stage formulation (used in the HLM software of Raudenbush et al. 2019).
+However, in practice, what models are being considered is to some extent influenced by the approach adopted as discussed in section 4.9.